Keywords are Zombies. Topics are Cheetahs.

 TOPIC FOCUSED STRATEGY

 In addition to this quick guide, I’m also offering you a free Topical Authority Content Silo [a $2,500 value] to help you make quick gains on your SEO Roadmap.
 AND, you can also run a free SEO Health Check right on our website.
-AND, I will grant you access to my exclusive Google Analytics portal for free.
 AND, we’re offering you a free 30 minute SEO consultation [a $1,250 value].

-How to Rank on Google after the 2019 Core Updates
+How to Rank on Google after the 2019 Core Update

 click the red text below to jump to a specific section